Lulu Speaker Series

 - Erling O. Mork, former CAO, City of Tacoma and urban revitalization expert, Washington

-- Architects William Browne (Ratio Architects, Indiana), Arthur Andersson (Adersson-Wise Architects, Texas) and Chris Doray (Bing Thom, Vancouver) and Bing Thom.
+- Architects Johanna Hurme (5468796 architecture, Winnipeg) William Browne (Ratio Architects, Indiana), Arthur Andersson (Adersson-Wise Architects, Texas) and Chris Doray (Bing Thom, Vancouver), Mark West (Centre for Architectural Structures and Technology (C.A.S.T.), University of Manitoba) and Bing Thom.

 - Milenko Matanovic, executive director of the Pomegranate Centre, Washington

-- Canadian cultural icons Lister Sinclair and Mavor Moore
+- Lister Sinclair and Mavor Moore, Canadian cultural icons

-- Artists Patrick Dougherty (North Carolina), Konstantin Dimopoulos (Melbourne), Buster Simpson (Seattle), Stephanie Robb and Bill Pechet (Vancouver), Dennis Oppenheim (New York), Hema Upadhyay (Mumbai) and Instant Coffee Collective (Vancouver)
+- Artists Patrick Dougherty (North Carolina), Konstantin Dimopoulos (Melbourne), Buster Simpson (Seattle), Stephanie Robb and Bill Pechet (Vancouver), Dennis Oppenheim (New York), Hema Upadhyay (Mumbai), Instant Coffee Collective (Vancouver) and Connie Watts (Port Alberni)

 - Joanna Sykes, project manager, Chihuly Bridge of Glass, Washington